NicolasLagaillardie/mpst_rust_github/artifact.md

 The above command may take up to 15 min.

-4. Run the examples from Table 2
+5. Run the examples from Table 2:

-then:

 ```bash
 cargo test --examples --all-features --workspace # Test all examples